statamic/docs/content/collections/docs/content-queries.md

 Some Facades also have a **Query Builders** that allows you to query, filter, and narrow down the results you desire.
 The `Entry` Facade's Query Builder allows you to find all the entries in a collection, by a specific author, and so on.

 :::tip
 All Query Builders are part of a Repository, but not all Repositories have a Query Builder.
-Just like how all donuts are deserts, but not all deserts are donuts. 🍩
+Just like how all donuts are desserts, but not all desserts are donuts. 🍩
 :::

 **Query Builders** allow you to assemble a query, chain additional constraints onto it, and then invoke the `get` method to get the results: